folio-org/okapi/doc/guide.md

 other headers that should be visible in the final response is merged into the final response header set.

+### Versioning and Dependencies

+Modules can provide one or more interfaces, and can consume interfaces provided by other modules.
+The interfaces have versions, and dependencies can require given versions.
+Okapi will check dependencies and versions when ever a module is deployed, and also when a module is enabled for a tenant.

+Note that we can have multiple modules providing the same interface.
+These can be deployed in Okapi all right, but only one such module can be enabled for any given tenant at a given time.
+For example, we can have two ways to manage our patrons, one based on a local database, one talking to an external system.
+The installation can know both, but each tenant must choose one or the other.

+#### Version numbers

+We use a 3-part versioning scheme, like 3.1.41

+The first number is the major version of the interface.
+It needs to be incremented when ever making a change that is not strictly backwards compatible, for example removing functionality or changing semantics.
+Okapi will require that the major version number matches exactly what is required.

+The second number is the minor version of the interface.
+It needs to be incremented with compatible changes are made, for example adding new functionality or optional fields.
+Okapi will check that the module providing the service provides at least the required minor number.

+The third number is the software version.
+It should be incremented on changes that do not affect the interface, for example fixing bugs.

+If a module requires an interface 3.1.41, it will accept
+* 3.1.41  - same version
+* 3.1.68  - same interface, later software version
+* 3.2.8   - Higher minor version, compatible interfaces.

+But it will reject
+* 2.2.2   - Different major version
+* 4.4.4   - Different major version
+* 3.0.99  - Lesser minor version
+* 3.1.27  - Too small software version

 ### Open Issues

 #### Security